cdunn2001/hw/doc/kes-paws-rest-api.md

 This is a temporary situation.
 The client should try again multiple times with variable wait periods until the response does not return 503.

+#### 507 Insuffient space

+This is returned if there is insufficent space to create a new /storages endpoint

 # SRA Sensor Resource Allocation